kfrst/Portfolio-Web/README.md

 ### Deployed Portfolio

-Here "" you can go and check my portfolio
+["Here"](https://kevinfravega-portfolio.vercel.app/) you can go and check my portfolio

 ### Technologies